AI Weekly: Machine learning’s role in climate change

 Climate change is the most existential threat humanity faces today, and AI can solve problems in unprecedented ways.
 It only makes sense that we use the latter to work on the former.
 That was a significant sub-theme of NeurIPS 2019, highlighted in particular by the Tackling Climate Change workshop, and talk from some prominent leaders in machine learning suggests that the ML field can and should focus on it.

-There are two thrusts: one is about urging machine learning practitioners to use their research to work on solving climate change problems.
+There are two thrusts: One is about urging machine learning practitioners to use their research to work on solving climate change problems.
 The other is about ensuring that performing the research itself doesn’t ironically contribute to climate change.

-To the first thrust, the aforementioned talk from notable ML leaders, which included Yoshua Bengio, Jeff Dean, Andrew Ng, and Carla Gomes, covered a lot of ground.
-They discussed how ML researchers should focus more on solving huge challenges like climate change rather than overly concern themselves with the number of publications they’re getting.
+To the first point, the aforementioned talk from notable ML leaders, which included Yoshua Bengio, Jeff Dean, Andrew Ng, and Carla Gomes, covered a lot of ground.
+They discussed how ML researchers should focus on solving huge challenges like climate change rather than overly concern themselves with the number of publications they’re getting.
 They suggested techniques that do the work of machine learning with more energy efficiency, like achieving accurate results using smaller data sets and using transfer learning, self-supervised learning, and multitask learning.
 And they advocated for working with those outside of the field of machine learning to attack climate change.

 The calculator has a simple web-based interface.
 You can select your hardware type (Tesla V100, Titan V, etc.), the number of hours you’re going to use it, the provider (Google Cloud, Amazon Web Services, etc.), and even the region.
 Then, the Compute button is sitting there, almost threatening you to click it.
 When you work up the courage to do so, the calculator will spit out a result that looks like this: